4 Functions

 teak_diameter

-The numbers generated above will be different from that which you will produce and may never get the exact thing.
+The numbers generated above will be different from that which you will produce.
 This is because they are random numbers.
-The beauty of R is its reproducibility.
-Using the function set.seed(), you can capture or get a snapshot of specific number random numbers, a pseudorandom number which makes your work replicable.
+The beauty of R is its reproducibility, and what use is reproducibility if others can’t get the same result as us if they follow exactly the same steps as us.
+That’s why there’s the set.seed() function which captures or get a snapshot of specific numbers randomly generated.
 Given that the seed number is the same, whatever pseudorandom numbers are produce can be replicated by another person.

 set.seed(123)